spice-h2020/VISIR/README.md

     - Local app files to use the testing files available inside the app.
     - Click or hover Api URL to open a dropright.
 This dropdown allows to update the file source with the URL in the text box, clicking the update icon/btn at the right will trigger the update.
 - **Options** is another dropdown to pick diferent options that will change how to visualize the perspectives.
 Options that are active are highlighted in red.
-    - Hide node labels will toggle node's labels visibility from the visualization and from the dataColumn.
+    - **Hide node labels** will toggle node's labels visibility from the visualization and from the dataColumn.
-    - Hide unselected edges wil toggle edge visibility of the edges not directly connected to the clicked node/user.
+    - **Hide unselected edges** wil toggle edge visibility of the edges not directly connected to the clicked node/user.
 If no node is clicked, all edges will be hidden.
-    - Minimum similarity slider allows to remove from the visualization all edges that are less than the value selected.
+    - **Minimum similarity** slider allows to remove from the visualization all edges that are less than the value selected.
 Higher values can improve performance.
-    - Remove % of edges slider allows to randomly remove edges to reduce the amount of edges displayed.
+    - **Remove % of edges** slider allows to randomly remove a % of edges to reduce the amount of edges displayed.
 Higher values will increase performance.
-    - Activate node's borders activate a third visualization dimension available to perspectives that include 3 or more explicit attributes.
+    - **Activate node's borders** activates a third visualization dimension available to perspectives that include 3 or more explicit attributes.
 The new dimension is the color of the border of a node.
 Currently there are no examples of this button and it may not work properly.
 - **Select perspective A** dropdown let the user pick what perspective want to visualize.
 When there are no available perspectives, it will be white and barely visible.
 When some perspectives are available, first it will do a little animation while changing its color to red.
     - The dropdown has a row for each of the available perspectives.
     - If a perspective is highlighted in red, its the current active perspective in this dropdown.
 Clickig it will desactivate it.